//this is the mailchimp popup form //ShareThis code for sharing images

 Attention to Detail

 This characteristic is all about accuracy.
-A company that pays a lot of attention to details encourages its employees to carry out each task with precision to generate reliable and predictable results.
+A company that pays close attention to details encourages its employees to carry out each task with precision to generate reliable and predictable results.

 Emphasis on Outcome

-Organizations that put emphasis on the outcome are focused on the results and are flexible when it comes to the how.
+Organizations that emphasize the outcome are focused on the results and flexible about the how.
 In other words, employees are encouraged to do whatever it takes to get the job done.

 Emphasis on People

-Organizations that value this characteristic look at their decision making process closely and how it impacts all the employees.
-They treat all workers with respect and dignity and believe that the interests of the company and employees go hand-in-hand.
+Organizations that value this characteristic examine their decision-making process closely and how it impacts all employees.
+They treat all workers with respect and dignity and believe that the interests of the company and employees go hand in hand.

 Teamwork

-The teamwork characteristic is evident in workplaces where employees are encouraged to operate in groups instead of individually.
-This approach is built on the premise that collaboration and positive relationships drive better results.
+Teamwork is evident in workplaces where employees are encouraged to operate in groups instead of individually.
+This approach is based on the premise that collaboration and positive relationships drive better results.

 Aggressiveness